Car Accident Injuries and Compensation

 or via a settlement are paid by the other driver’s insurance company.

-If the other driver is uninsured or underinsured, however, the car accident
+If the other driver is uninsured or underinsured, however, the auto accident

 victim must pursue other means of recovery.